davidkhala/Microsoft/Entra/service-principal.md

 # Service Principal

-App registrations
+User created Service Principal is found in Microsoft Entra > `Applications` > `App registrations`

 ## System-assigned Managed Identity (SAMI)
 - SAMI is a type of Service Principal??
 - aka. 托管标识, Azure Managed Service Identity (MSI)
 - It is listed in Microsoft Entra > `Applications` > `Enterprise applications`

-grant access to resource such as Azure Subscription
+Grant access to resource such as Azure Subscription
 1. In each resource, go the left panel `Access Control (IAM)`
 2. Click [+ Add v] above the main widget to open drop down menu.
 Then click [Add role assignment]
 3. Select a **Role** and click [Next]